Logiqx/gps-details/docs/devices/apple/watches/kiteboard-230722-1622Z/README.md

 #### Typical Doppler Speed Accuracy

 It is possible to determine "typical" speed (in)accuracy estimates for this GNSS receiver when the rider is exceeding 5 m/s (approximately 10 knots).
 During this session the median speed accuracy estimate is 1.27, mean is 1.26 and σ is 0.30.

+It should be noted that there are a fairly significant number of occasions where the speed accuracy estimate is worse than normal, between 1.5 m/s and 2.0 m/s (roughly 3 to 4 knots).
+There is perhaps a question of how this device was being worn?

 ![Doppler Speed vs Accuracy](img/dspda-5.png)